arifkhan1990/Basic_Top_50_programming-_problem_and_solution/README.md

 2. How do you reverse a given string in place?
 3. How do you reverse a word in given string?
 4. Check if two strings are k-anagrams or not?
+5. How do you find all the permutations of a string?
+6. How do you check if a string contains only digits?
+7. How do you print the first non-repeated character from a string?
+8. How do you check if a given string is a palindrome?
+9. How do you find the length of the longest substring without repeating characters?

+--> Number Theory

+1. Check given number is prime or not
+2. Write a recursive C/C++ and java program to calculate factorial of a given positive number
+3. Sort the array using merge sort algorithm